 Salloi scored his first professional goal in just his second appearance, netting the game-winner in a 3-1 victory over Vasas Budapest on July 25.
 He scored four goals in a 14-1 win over Vertessomloi KSK in the Hungarian Cup First Round on Aug.
 12 and added two goals and two assists in the Round of 16 as Ujpest FC defeated Zalaegerszeg 5-0 on Oct.
 28. The forward ended his stay at Ujpest FC with seven goals and four assists in 16 matches across all competitions.

-The 19-year-old striker is the fourth generation of his family to play professional soccer.
+PERSONAL The 22-year-old striker is the fourth generation of his family to play professional soccer.
 His father, Istvan Salloi, scored more than 130 goals during a 16-year career playing in Hungary and Israel.
 He also appeared 13 times for the Hungary Men’s National Team from 1992-1995.